 On your way to the Wave Lookout, you’ll pass a statue of James Cook.
 The lookout gives you an incredible view over the bay, especially with low tides, when the sandbanks are visible.

-Both places have beautiful and relaxed beaches.
+Both places have beautiful and relaxing beaches.
 It is a surfers paradise and you’ll see surfers and kitesurfers all over the place.
 The atmosphere is really good.

 Town of 1770 – Gladstone: 131 km – 1.75 hours driving time